 Celebrate Mother's Day with an Elderly Mother

 As daughters and sons move into middle age, their parents get even older.
-Relationships shift from caregiver to the one being cared for, over time.
+Relationships may shift from being the caregiver to the one needing care, over time.

 The Age 80 Milestone for an Elderly Mother

 Age affects each of us in a unique manner.
 My grandfather lived to almost 94 (less than a month away) and was in fantastic shape until the last 6 months of his life.
 His memory never wavered and he was cognizant of everything around him and exactly what was happening until the last day.
 Because he was doing so well, he and my grandmother lived in their home until 2 weeks before his death.

 Not all people fare as well as my grandfather.
 He knew he was unique.
 If your parent reaches age 80, they have exceeded the average life expectancy of approximately 77 years.
 Medical needs may increase at this time, and decisions have to be made whether or not to try continue living independently, or move into an assisted living facility.
 Things that were once easy like taking stairs and opening jars may become more difficult.
 Some seniors decide that it is not safe for them to continue driving.
 Sadly, some spouses lose their partner at this age, as well, perhaps even dying of a broken heart.